 B. Douglas Hoey

 Brian Douglas (Doug) Hoey is the Chief Executive Officer of the National Community Pharmacists Association.
-He has spent 25+ years working in and representing community pharmacies.
-The National Community Pharmacists Association represents the owners of more than 22,000 small business pharmacies.
-These pharmacies are important to local economies, providing jobs for more than 250,000 people in their communities, and consumers consistently rank them as the top-rated pharmacies in the country.
+The National Community Pharmacists Association represents the owners of more than 22,000 pharmacy small businesses.
+These pharmacies are important to local economies providing jobs for more than 250,000 people in their communities and consumers consistently rank them as the top rated pharmacies in the country.

-Hoey is a licensed pharmacist in Oklahoma, Virginia, and Texas and practiced for five years in community pharmacies, including his own family's pharmacy.
-Hoey was NCPA's first Chief Operating Officer and in 2011 was named CEO.
-He is frequently quoted by media about the prescription drug supply chain.
-Hoey also developed and taught pharmacology courses at George Washington University and Marymount University.
-He is co-chairman of the board of directors for Surescripts, chairman of the Mirixa, NCPA Innovation Center, and Community Pharmacy Enhanced Services Networks (CPESNSM-USA) Boards, and serves on the board of the Stabler-Leadbeater Pharmacy Museum in Alexandria, Va. as well as advisory boards for several schools of pharmacy.
-He earned his pharmacy degree from the University of Oklahoma College of Pharmacy and his MBA from the Oklahoma City University Graduate School of Business.
+Hoey is a licensed pharmacist in Oklahoma, Virginia, and Texas and practiced in community pharmacies including his own family’s pharmacy before coming to NCPA.
+Hoey was NCPA’s first Chief Operating Officer and in 2011 was named CEO.
+He is widely quoted by media as an industry expert on community pharmacy practice issues including drug supply and prescription drug pricing.
+Hoey also developed and taught pharmacology courses at George Washington University and Marymount universities.
+He is co-Chairman of the Board of Directors for Surescripts, Chairman of the NCPA Innovation Center, and vice-Chair for Community Pharmacy Enhanced Services-USA (CPESN-USA) Board of Managers, and is on the Board of the Stabler-Leadbeater Pharmacy Museum (Alexandria, VA) as well as advisory boards for several schools of pharmacy.
+He served on the Pharmacy Quality Alliance Board for six years and was Chairman of the Mirixa Board for eight years.
+His pharmacy degree is from the University of Oklahoma College of Pharmacy and his MBA is from the Oklahoma City University graduate school of business.